Sneakyfox1051/Spyder/README.md

 ### Identification of Tasks

-1.Define the requirements and objectives: Determine the drone's purpose, including the intended application, performance metrics, and regulatory compliance.
+1. Define the requirements and objectives: Determine the drone's purpose, including the intended application, performance metrics, and regulatory compliance.

 2. Select the components: Select the necessary components that are specific to the intended application.
 These components may include the airframe, sensors, motors, cameras, and communication systems.

-3.Develop the hardware: Design and build the drone hardware, including the propulsion system, airframe, and electrical components.
+3. Develop the hardware: Design and build the drone hardware, including the propulsion system, airframe, and electrical components.

 4. Develop the hardware: Design and build the drone hardware, including the propulsion